eclipse-tractusx/item-relationship-service/docs/arc42.md

 In a decentralized system, the digital twin registry is moved behind an EDC.
 To access the registry of a data provider, a new set of central services was introduces.
 These discovery services consist of BPN Discovery, Discovery Finder and EDC Discovery.
 IRS uses the Discovery Finder and EDC Discovery.
 Discovery Finder is used to find the correct EDC Discovery URL for the type BPN.
 EDC Discovery returns the EDC connector URLs for a specific BPN.
-With these EDC connector URLs, IRS searches the provider catalog for a asset of type `asset:prop:type=data.core.digitalTwinRegistry`.
+With these EDC connector URLs, IRS searches the provider catalog for a asset of type `data.core.digitalTwinRegistry`.
 This asset should be part of every provider EDC catalog.
 With this asset, IRS can access the decentralized registry and after this step, the flow stays the same as in the paragraph above.

 #### EDC API